Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Exclusive ESPN.com Articles

-Another consideration for getting ESPN+ is the subscription allowing you to read exclusive content on ESPN.com that is only available to its subscribers.
-This selection includes articles that provide analysis of match-ups, betting suggestions, and fantasy sports recommendations.
+Another reason to get an ESPN+ subscription is that it allows you to read exclusive content on ESPN.com that is only available to subscribers.
+This selection includes 1500+ articles that provide analysis of matchups, betting suggestions, and fantasy sports recommendations.

 What Is Not Available?

 As for sports events, the most glaring exceptions not included in ESPN+’s offerings are NBA games.
-But, if basketball is a focus for you, note that you will receive a tremendous selection of college basketball and G League contests.
+But, if basketball is your focus, note that you will receive a tremendous selection of college basketball and G League contests.

 Hulu + Live TV

-This service comes with 85+ live TV channels.
-This includes all the main ESPN Channels: ESPN itself, ESPN2, ESPNU, ESPNews, ACC Network, and SEC Network.
+A base Hulu + Live TV plan retails at $76.99/mo and comes with ESPN+ and Disney+.
+With the package, you get 100+ channels, including all the main ESPN Channels: ESPN itself, ESPN2, ESPNU, ESPNews, ACC Network, and SEC Network.
 It also includes CBS Sports Network, FS1, and FS2.

 Another option is getting the Hulu bundle.
 This gives you the Hulu on-demand service (no live television access), ESPN Plus, and Disney Plus for $14.99/mo.
-Or get it for $19.99/mo for ad-free streaming of on-demand content.
+You can also get it for $19.99/mo for ad-free streaming of on-demand content.

 ESPN+ Interface

-If you subscribe indirectly, such as through Hulu + Live TV, you can also watch through Hulu’s website or the Hulu app.
-Or just watch with the ESPN app using your Hulu credentials with TV Everywhere.
+If you subscribe indirectly, like through Hulu + Live TV, you can watch through Hulu’s website or the Hulu app.
+You can also watch with the ESPN app using your Hulu credentials with TV Everywhere.

-When looking at the schedule of past, present, and future sports events to watch, you can narrow and expand this list in a number of ways.
-One is to narrow it by sport.
+When looking at the schedule of past, present, and future sports events to watch, you can narrow and expand this list in several ways.
+One is to narrow it down by sport.
 Another consideration is to expand it to show everything broadcast on any ESPN outlet.
-This can come in handy if you want to see if a sports event that intrigued you is available on a non-ESPN+ ESPN-related outlet.

 Live Streaming Devices for ESPN+